rand3289/OutNet/readme.md

 https://en.wikipedia.org/wiki/Botnet

 ## Generating public/private keys
-Public and private keys will be generated automatically if you do not have files publicOutNet.key and secretOutNet.key in the OutNet service directory.
+Public and private keys will be generated automatically if you do not have files outnetPublic.key and outnetSecret.key in the OutNet service directory.
 If one of the keys is missing, the keys will also be regenerated.
 Never share your private key!
 Make backup of you private and public keys.
 You will NOT be able to recover the private key if it is lost.

 ## Securing against network splits
 Small world network properties can be used to find relatively small semi-isolated connectivity islands that might be trying to split the network and exclude them.
 Any fresh client connecting to such an island can become isolated from the rest of the OutNet.
 It is important to trust your first connection source.
 OutNet services returning HostInfo records without any overlap with existing records can receive a negative rating.
 After verification of returned records the raiting should raise above 0.